kf6ufo/kf6ufo-wx-helios/README.md

 ## Running kf6ufo-wx-helios

+The provided ``run.sh`` script ensures the ``.venv`` environment exists, installs dependencies if necessary, activates the ``.venv`` and then launches ``main.py`` using that interpreter.
 `main.py` starts all the services and daemons, then schedules telemetry runs.

-The provided ``run.sh`` script ensures the ``.venv`` environment exists, installs dependencies if necessary, activates it and then launches ``main.py`` using that interpreter.
 Simply execute:

 ```bash